mpeuster/mt_backend/README.md

   + <code>$ sudo python setup.py develop</code>

+### Install

+* <code>git clone git@github.com:mpeuster/mt_backend.git</code>
+* <code>cd mt_backend/controller/</code>

 ### Configuration
 There is a central configuration file for the management daemon and the API server:

 * <code>controller/config.json</code>

 This file can be used e.g. to specify the location of the network management API provided by e.g. MobiMesh's management component.
-Furthermore, details about used access points (e.g. SSIDs/PSKs) can be configured in this file.
+Furthermore, details about used access points (e.g. SSIDs/BSSIDs/Location) can be configured in this file.

 ### Run backend controller without access points